 This post may contain affiliate links.
 Please read my disclosure policy.

-Oh my … layers and layers of flaky phyllo slathered with melted butter, honey and loads of nuts – who can resist a slice of this delicious Honey Baklava Recipe?!
+Layers and layers of phyllo slathered with melted butter, honey and loads of nuts.

-While this Honey Baklava Recipe is not a new creation in the world of amazing desserts, this was the first time I’ve made this delightful and delicious classic.
+Honey Baklava is not a new creation in the world of amazing desserts

-Kitchen tools you will need to make the Honey Baklava Recipe:
+Kitchen tools you’ll need to make this Honey Baklava Recipe:

 - a soft pastry brush to slather on the melted butter;